SwitchbladeBot/switchblade/README.md

 ### Translation

 One of our main goals is to make Switchblade avaliable as many people as possible, and that's why we have put together an awesome team consisting of **more than 50 translators** from all around the globe.
 Do you want to be a part of it?
 Awesome!
 We translate our strings through **Crowdin**, a platform made for software localisation.
 Go to [our Crowdin page](http://translate.switchblade.xyz) and request to join the team.
 After that, join our [community server](http://support.switchblade.xyz) and ping one of the translation managers so they can accept you and give you your roles. [**Ah, and did we mention that translators get an awesome badge on their profile card?**](https://cdn.discordapp.com/attachments/445203869115351041/587286168308154369/profile.jpg)

+<h2 align="center">Self-hosting</h2>

+**We ask you to please not host your own instance of Switchblade.** Even though our license allows it, self-hosted instances of the bot have brought us a lot of headache in the past.
+If you're considering self-hosting, please [try the official instance of the bot first](http://invite.switchblade.xyz/).
+If you have any concerns about the security of our instance, please contact us.
+We'd love to talk and answer any questions you have.

+> If you're really really really going to self-host the bot, please [read our license](https://github.com/SwitchbladeBot/switchblade/blob/dev/LICENSE) first, and be aware that we don't provide any self-hosting support. **You'll be on your own.**

 <h2 align="center">Branching, canary and updates</h2>